John Jea: Later life and travels

 Jea tried persuading his family to seek freedom much like how he sought his.
 However, he was unable to successfully accomplish this task and instead gave ministries to an enslaved person and recounted his tale of Christianity to freedom, which resulted in the enslaved person obtaining his freedom much like Jea.
 Jea saw this as a sign from God to continue being a minister.

 In the 1790s Jea traveled to Boston, New Orleans, New Jersey, South America, and various European countries, where he worked as an itinerant preacher and as a mariner and shipboard cook.
 During the beginnings as an itinerant preacher, he went from place to place professing the word of God.
-He did this through an organized manner where him and other preachers made rotations for each week.
+He did this through an organized manner where he and other preachers made rotations for each week.
 After three years in Boston, Jea returned to New York to see his mother, siblings, friends.
 While he was in New York, he had decided to marry a Native American Woman called Elizabeth, who he said had been executed for killing their child.
 Instead of attributing these murders to the authoritarian pressures inflicted on Elizabeth by her boss because of her husband's "intense piety," Jea saw "temptation and sin" as the root cause.
 He then married a Maltese woman named Charity who later died.

 Between 1801 and 1805 he lived and preached in Liverpool, England.
 Jea initially made use of a methodist style of preaching during his itinerancy.
 Jea was wary of including antislavery sentiments for fear of the violence that might be invoked from pro-slavery lobbyists.
 He then worked as a cook on ships traveling around North America, the East and West Indies, South America, and Ireland.
 Although he worked for financial means, he also used his travels as an opportunity to preach the gospel.